iAmKankan/Data-Structure-and-Algorithm/1-introduction-to-algorithms/README.md

     3. Different types of instructions take different amount of time on same computer.
 * Complexity analysis technique abstracts away these machine dependent factors .
 In this approach, we assume all instruction takes constant amount of time for execution.
 * Asymptotic bounds as polynomials are used as a measure of the estimation of the number of instructions to be executed by the algorithm .
 Three main types of asymptotic order notations are used in practice:

+### 🔲 1.
+Theta Notation (Θ-Notation):
+Theta notation encloses the function from above and below.
+Since it represents the upper and the lower bound of the running time of an algorithm, it is used for analyzing the average-case complexity of an algorithm.

+.Theta (Average Case) You add the running times for each possible input combination and take the average in the average case.